neonlabsorg/neon-evm.docs/docs/developing/integrate/wallets/cli.md

 Once Docker is installed on your system, create Safe account using the Safe guide

+Purpose:

+The primary purpose of the Neon CLI (Command Line Interface) for Neon EVM is to allow developers to manage, deploy, and operate Ethereum-compatible dApps on the Solana blockchain directly from the command line.
+This interface simplifies development tasks by enabling users to handle various functions, such as deploying smart contracts, configuring projects, managing databases, and setting up multi-signature accounts.

 ## Interact with a Safe wallet using CLI

 ### Step 1: Create 2 or more wallets